jju/stubbl/matches/gcxi-10-ftic.md

 Pick: Even

 The Tide got hit with the one-two punch to end the first half against the trademark attacking defense of the Cogs and then got walloped again in the second half.
-Venus scored what she needed for the Sardines race and the Tide still only needs three wins to clinch their Stacks division bye.
+Veens scored what she needed for the Sardines race and the Tide still only needs three wins to clinch their Stacks division bye.

 > Weather: Nice
 > Toss: FT-Receive